EthanPany/ethanpany.github.io/_projects/calGlass.md

 ---
 layout: page
-title: project 4
-description: another without an image
+title: Calglass: Smart Dietary Management Glasses
+description: Innovative wearable technology for healthy living
-img:
+img: assets/img/proj_calGlass/IMG3482.jpg
-importance: 3
+importance: 1
 category: fun
 ---

-Change something to see

 **Calglass** is a groundbreaking wearable device designed to help users achieve **better health through smart dietary management**.
 It was developed as a response to the growing number of people struggling to maintain healthy eating habits, with many mistakenly believing that **exercise alone** is the most effective way to stay fit.
 Calglass combines **computer vision** and **AI algorithms** to recognize foods and calculate **caloric content**, providing users with **actionable insights** to improve their diets.